byterubpay/byterub-site/_posts/2019-07-28-logs-for-the-dev-meeting-held-on-2019-07-28.md

 **\<vtnerd\_\_>** or maybe not, but they would have to after that hammer that was thrown
 **\<rbrunner>** With all submodules still on GitHub, for example
 **\<vtnerd\_\_>** the support team for the gitlab instance are probably the most relevant for this
-**\<ErCiccione>** rbrunner: the point was to test monero-site on the self-hosted gitlab first, and then see what to do with the other repos.
+**\<ErCiccione>** rbrunner: the point was to test byterub-site on the self-hosted gitlab first, and then see what to do with the other repos.
 But has been almost an year now
 **\<hyc>** I've always favored moving to self-hosted gitlab and away from github
 **\<rbrunner>** Yeah, I remember.
 But I think the site is a particularly simple case
 **\<vtnerd\_\_>** I mean most devs should have a copy of the code and history luckily, but its the discussions that can get purged if not backed up properly